anettabako91/ManualTestingProject-Jira/README.md

 - we have 9 days of testing
 - we have 35 test cases
 - in order to finish the regression run we would need to run an ~ of 4 tests/day

+### Conclusions
+Following the testing, here are the general conclusions:

+- A total of 35 tests were written and executed.
+- 4 bugs were identified in total, out of which two are related to multiple testing conditions.
+- Although the found defects are not of high severity, they do not meet the business requirements and are considered high priority.
+- The identified defects affect compliance with the specifications and may have a significant impact on the end user.